Which city is cheaper, Reykjavik or Bern?

 Both Reykjavik and Bern during the summer are popular places to visit.
 Many travelers come to Bern for the family-friendly experiences.
 Furthermore, many visitors come to Reykjavik in the summer for the hiking and the family-friendly experiences.

 Bern is much warmer than Reykjavik in the summer.
-The temperature in Bern is usually 21°C (70°F) in July, and Reykjavik stays around 11°C (52°F).
+The daily temperature in Bern averages around 21°C (70°F) in July, and Reykjavik fluctuates around 11°C (52°F).

 It's quite sunny in Bern.
 In the summer, Bern often gets more sunshine than Reykjavik.
 Bern gets 250 hours of sunny skies this time of year, while Reykjavik receives 171 hours of full sun.